 Search indexes support the following primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, Geopoint, and Vector.
-Search indexes also supports the Array and Nested data types.
+Search indexes also support the Array and Nested data types.
 The Array data type is suitable for storing a collection of the same type of data.
 The Nested data type is similar to the JSON data type and is suitable for storing data that has a hierarchical structure.

 Array data type